Microsoft Windows 11: All the New and Highlighting Features

 Speaking of changes, the latest update brings along a handful of exciting updates for the users, covering everything from visual changes to additional features.

 Windows 11: New and Exciting Features

 Unlike a majority of major operating system updates, where companies usually undergo visual redesigns to give a new visual flair to their latest releases and cram in a bunch of features to expand its usability, Microsoft’s strategy for Windows 11 appears otherwise.
-It seems geared toward improving the overall experience for its users while also bringing in the much-requested changes from Windows 10.
+Instead, it seems geared toward improving the overall experience for its users while also bringing in the much-requested changes from Windows 10.

 Here’s a rundown of all such highlighting features of Windows 11 to get you excited for its release later this year.